 Whose Power?

 Whose Power? is a podcast that explores the power of participation and seeks to amplify the voices of young people to create new knowledge and understanding.
 The podcast is a collaboration between Abigail Harrison Moore from the University of Leeds and The Preservative Party, a group of young curators at Leeds City Museum who empower young people to break down traditional barriers and influence the way museum exhibitions and events are curated and presented.
-Together they’ve been exploring how participation can help us better understand power, who has it, and how it’s used in different settings.
+Together they’ve been exploring how participatory research can help us better understand power, who has it, and how it’s used in different settings.
+In Series 2 they explore what real collaboration looks like and how participatory research in the podcasting space can amplify the voices of young people.

 Episodes